amamitpandey/tuts/Java/Java_tuts.md

 ```

 ### Executor:
-Executor is a interface which manage or control thread, executor handle thread life cycle creating and terminating.
+Executor is a framwork used by interface which manage or control thread, executor handle thread life cycle creating and terminating.
-there are twomethod submit() and shutdown();
+there are two method submit() and shutdown();

 ## Solid priciple
   S: Single responsibility principle